 I’m no psychologist, but it doesn’t take a rocket scientist to work out when you improve your relationships, you improve your health.

-Look around you, it’s obvious to see when people are feeling down and it’s only a manner of time before these emotional feelings can manifest themselves physically and cause all sorts of medical problems and in many cases develop into chronic illnesses.
+Look around you, it’s obvious to see when people are feeling down and it’s only a matter of time before these emotional feelings can manifest themselves physically and cause all sorts of medical problems and in many cases develop into chronic illnesses.

 I’m not just talking about life partner relationships.
 There are many breakdowns between parents, siblings, friends, coworkers, clients and the list goes on.
 When we are unable to co-exist with those closest to us, we are put in an extremely stressful state, which subsequently makes our health suffer.